divin/free-audio-plugins/README.md

 * [**TDR Nova**](https://www.tokyodawn.net/tdr-nova/#), "is a parallel dynamic equalizer.
 Appearing in the familiar layout of a parametric equalizer, each band also includes a full featured dynamics section allowing the processor to cover an impressively wide range of applications.
 Be it a master lacking density, the drum bus asking for more crispiness, or a sibilance problem in your perfect take: NOVA has an elegant answer."; **Requirements**: `none`; **Keywords**: `effect` `equalizer` `mixing`

 * [**77,257 Samples from SampleRadar**](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download), "The samples are supplied as WAV files so can be imported directly into your DAW of choice.
-Because they're royalty-free, you're welcome to use them in your music in any way you like - all we ask is that you don't re-distribute them."; **Requirements**: `none`; **Keyword**: `sample`
+Because they're royalty-free, you're welcome to use them in your music in any way you like - all we ask is that you don't re-distribute them."; **Requirements**: `none`; **Keyword**: `samples`

 # Further Resources